"He lied to the public": Content creator opens up on why Okemesi passed

-Content Creator Claims Okemesi Won’t Have Pass if He Stayed With Him: “He Made a Lot of Money”
+Content Creator Claims Okemesi Won’t Have Passed if He Stayed With Him: “He Made a Lot of Money”

 - A content creator has claimed there were things Okemesi could have done that might have prolonged his life